angr/angr/docs/core-concepts/loading.rst

 When no such summary is available for a given function:

-* if ``auto_load_libs`` is ``True`` (this is the default), then the *real* library function is executed instead.
+* if ``auto_load_libs`` is ``True``, then the *real* library function is executed instead.
 This may or may not be what you want, depending on the actual function.
 For example, some of libc's functions are extremely complex to analyze and will most likely cause an explosion of the number of states for the path trying to execute them.
-* if ``auto_load_libs`` is ``False``, then external functions are unresolved, and Project will resolve them to a generic "stub" SimProcedure called ``ReturnUnconstrained``.
+* if ``auto_load_libs`` is ``False`` (this is the default), then external functions are unresolved, and Project will resolve them to a generic "stub" SimProcedure called ``ReturnUnconstrained``.
 It does what its name says: it returns a unique unconstrained symbolic value each time it is called.
 * if ``use_sim_procedures`` (this is a parameter to ``angr.Project``, not ``cle.Loader``) is ``False`` (it is ``True`` by default), then only symbols provided by the extern object will be replaced with SimProcedures, and they